mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 # Web Chat with Direct Line

-This example demonstrates how to embed a Web Chat in a web page in a way that does not expose the **Direct Line secret** in the client browser page.
+This example demonstrates how to embed a Web Chat in an HTML page in a way that does not expose the **Direct Line secret**.

 The following figure shows the components involved: